Blackbear (musician): 2019–2021: Anonymous, Everything Means Nothing, and Misery Lake

-2022–present: In Loving Memory, Mansionz 2, and upcoming seventh album
+2022–present: In Loving Memory, Mansionz 2, and Analogue Dream

 On May 27, 2022, Blackbear released the song "GFY" with Machine Gun Kelly as the lead single from his sixth studio album In Loving Memory.
 On July 8, the second single from the album titled "The Idea" was released.
 On July 16, Blackbear announced the tracklist and official release date for the album along with the pre-order.
 On August 5, 2022, Blackbear released the only promotional single from the album titled "Toxic Energy", featuring The Used.

 On August 26, 2022, Blackbear's sixth studio album, In Loving Memory, was released.
 The album switches Blackbear's pop rap style to pop-punk.
 The album features appearances from pop-punk bands The Used, New Found Glory, and Bayside and production from Blink-182 drummer Travis Barker.

 On October 31, 2023, Blackbear and Mansionz partner Mike Posner released their long awaited follow-up album, Mansionz 2.
 It was released with no singles and little promotion.